-Aluminium alloys differ in extrudability.
+Aluminum alloys differ in extrudability.
 In general, the higher the alloy content and the higher the strength, the more difficult it is to extrude.
 Ease of extrusion decreases as the C.C.D. increases.
-It increases with increasing thickness of a shape, with a shape of uniform thickness being the easiest to extrude.
-The more unbalanced and unsymmetrical a shape is, the more difficult it is to extrude.
+It increases with increasing thickness of shape, with a shape of uniform thickness being the easiest to extrude.
+The more unbalanced an unsymmetrical shape is, the more difficult it is to extrude.

-Such is the general extrudability of aluminium that it is just such configurations which have accounted for the great growth in the aluminium extrusion market.
+Such is the general extrudability of aluminum that it is just such configurations that have accounted for the great growth in the aluminum extrusion market.

-The “tools” required for extrusion - the dies and other elements - are fairly inexpensive compared with those required for other production methods and so their initial cost may be more readily amortised.
-Even in relatively small production runs, aluminium extrusions may be more economical than alternative processes, particularly when the secondary savings from reduced machining, finishing and simplified assembly are taken into account.
+The “tools” required for extrusion - the dies and other elements - are fairly inexpensive compared with those required for other production methods and so their initial cost may be more readily amortized.
+Even in relatively small production runs, aluminum extrusions may be more economical than alternative processes, particularly when the secondary savings from reduced machining, finishing, and simplified assembly are taken into account.

 Die Development Charges

 All extruders have a set of standard shapes available without any toolage costs being charged.
-Such shapes are generally available directly through the aluminium centres and stockist outlets.
+Such shapes are generally available directly through the aluminum centers and stockist outlets.